Eight Best Places to Visit When in Southeast Asia

-Halong Bay was a easily one of the best places I have seen in my entire life so far.
-I can still remember it like it was yesterday, when I was driving my motorbike along the coastline and all of the sudden I could slowly see some silhouettes of wonderfully shaped rocks in the distance…
+Halong Bay was an easy one of the best places I have seen in my entire life so far.
+I can still remember it like it was yesterday when I was driving my motorbike along the coastline and all of a sudden I could slowly see some silhouettes of wonderfully shaped rocks in the distance…

 A moment that I will probably never forget.
-I recommend to anyone, who is travelling Vietnam, to do a boat tour at Halong Bay.
-It is not only a lot of fun, it is also incredibly beautiful.
-There is a reason why it is a UNESCO World Heritage sight.
+I recommend to anyone, who is traveling Vietnam, to do a boat tour at Halong Bay.
+It is not only a lot of fun, but it is also incredibly beautiful.
+There is a reason why it is a UNESCO World Heritage site.